How to Repair Corrupted SQL Server Database Using Effective Tactics

 Stage 2: Check Damage Level

-You need to run DBCC CHECKDB (DB_Name) query and analyse the errors.
+You need to run DBCC CHECKDB (DB_Name) query and analyze the errors to repair database in SQL server.

 DBCC CHECKDB (Database_Name)